Transfer Student Cohort Courses and Academic Programs

 - Incoming transfer students can apply through the U of U Undergraduate Admissions Application or current students can use the current student application.

-- Honors Application timeline
+- Honors Admissions

 - For questions, email admissions@honors.utah.edu